Sports Minister rallies corporate support for Black Stars with Presidential Breakfast

 Mustapha Ussif drew a correlation between sponsorship and performance, especially the Black Stars, and urged the institutions to come on board.

-“In 2005, when the Black Stars were seeking to qualify for Ghana’a first ever senior FIFA World Cup, GoldFields Ghana Limited threw its weight behind the team with a mouthwatering sponsorship package.
-The timely intervention by GoldFields Ghana helped the team to qualify for the 2006 World Cup in Germany.”
+"In 2005, when the Black Stars were seeking to qualify for Ghana's first-ever senior FIFA World Cup, GoldFields Ghana Limited threw its weight behind the team with a mouthwatering sponsorship package.
+The timely intervention by GoldFields Ghana, helped the team to qualify for the 2006 World Cup in Germany."

 "Then in 2010, the Ghana National Petroleum Corporation (GNPC) also offered the Black Stars significant sponsorship support, and this helped the team to qualify for the 2010 and 2014 World Cups in South Africa and Brazil respectively."

-“The Black Stars did not only qualify for the World Cup, they also impressed the world by reaching the 2nd round of the 2006 World Cup and quarter finals of the 2010 edition.
-The Black Stars also reached six semi-finals of the Afcon between 2008 and 2017 and came close to winning it twice but lost in the finals.”
+"The Black Stars did not only qualify for the World Cup, but they also impressed the world by reaching the 2nd round of the 2006 World Cup and quarter-finals of the 2010 edition.
+The Black Stars also reached six semi-finals of the Afcon between 2008 and 2017 and came close to winning it twice but lost in the finals."

 "Evidently, there is a linkage between corporate support to our national team and performance.
 And as we seek to replicate the memorable performances of the past, we surely will require your support, once again."